 For an even more automated way, you can use tdd.el, which will run your last compile command whenever you save a file.

-Elpy supports two forms of refactoring Python code.
+Elpy supports various forms of refactoring Python code.

 C-c C-e (elpy-multiedit-python-symbol-at-point)¶

 Edit all occurrences of the symbol at point at once.
 This will highlight all such occurrences, and editing one of them will edit all.
 This is an easy way to rename identifiers.

 If the backend does not support finding occurrences (currently only Jedi does), or if a prefix argument is given, this will edit syntactic occurrences instead of semantic ones.
 This can match more occurrences than it should, so be careful.
 You can narrow the current buffer to the current function using